MasDenk/vidsrc/README.md

 - Everything Works currently and the speed has also increased in the latest commit dut o use of non-blocking async functions.
 - Still the code may have some bugs,so feel free to post bugs in the issue section :)

-A simple web scrapper based on this [resolver](https://github.com/Ciarands).

 ## About